Orientation and Exit Policies

 - Notify your supervisor by submitting a letter of resignation.
 Resignation letters from paid employees should be forwarded to Jennifer Lawrence so that the proper termination paperwork can be completed.

-- Return keys to Carol.
+- Return keys to Corey.

 - Please leave a forwarding address and your new email address with the Neuroscience administrative office.